google-research-datasets/wit/README.md

 ### License

-We are planning to release this under the CC-BY-SA license.
-Exact license type and the license text will be available by the time of the dataset availability.
+This data is available under the [Creative Commons Attribution-ShareAlike 3.0 Unported](LICENSE) license.

 ### Contact